-Click to Pay is a fast and secure one-click payment solution supported by major card networks including Visa and Mastercard.
+Click to Pay is a fast and secure one-click payment solution supported by major card networks including Visa and Mastercard and it's gaining popularity.
 With this digital wallet, customers can configure their payment information in Click to Pay on the checkout page.
 All they have to do is add their card details to the app once.
 Then it’s tokenized and during all future payments, the Click to Pay button appears as an available payment method.
 The advantages of Click to Pay are a frictionless payments experience for customers, and fewer abandoned carts plus a higher e-commerce conversion rate for you.

 📚 Further reading: Mobile POS Systems (mPOS): A Comprehensive Guide

 Once you’ve been accepted as a merchant and have activated your MONEI account, you’ll be able to configure payment methods.

 A few benefits of using MONEI’s payment gateway to accept digital wallet payments are:

 - Safe and secure (3DS and PCI DSS compliant)

 Configuring digital wallets for your e-commerce site is quick and easy.
 Sign up today to make it more convenient for shoppers to pay.

 Because digital wallets eliminate the need to carry around a bulky wallet or bag, they're obviously more convenient.
 But there are more advantages that shoppers enjoy.

 Safer than credit cards - Two levels of security make digital wallets safer than credit cards.
 Shoppers need to enter their pin to open their phone, and they also need a pin to access their digital wallets.